 Angiosperms show heteromorphic alternation of generation in which the sporophyte is diploid, dominant, autotrophic and independent.
-The gametophytes (male or female) are haploid, reduced, parasitic and concealed.
+The gametophytes (male or female) are recessive, haploid and dependent on the sporophyte.
 Angiosperms are heterosporous.
 Microspores (commonly called pollens) are formed in microsporangia (or anthers).
 They develop in highly specialized microsporophyll or stamens while megaspores are formed in megasporangia (or ovules) borne on highly specialized megasporophyll called carpel.